 For the most part, the manuscripts of the various Colleges are kept in the Libraries of the Colleges which own them, and application should be made to the College Librarian in each case, as early as possible before the intended visit.

-Queens' College
+Queens' College Archives

 For further background information, see John Twigg, A history of Queens’ College, Cambridge, 1448-1986 (The Boydell Press, 1987), W.G.
 Searle, The History of the Queens’ College of St Margaret and St Bernard in the University of Cambridge 1446-1662, 2 volumes (Cambridge Antiquarian Society Publications, Vols.
-IX, 1967, and XIII, 1981) and the Queens’ College webpages
+IX, 1967, and XIII, 1981) and the Queens’ College webpages.

-Pembroke College
+Pembroke College Medieval Manuscripts

 Since the 1960s, 312 of the manuscripts belonging to Pembroke College Library have been housed at the University Library.
 These are Pembroke MSS 1-250, 250A, and 251-311.
 These are mostly European medieval handwritten books containing texts in Latin and a range of vernacular languages, including Greek, Middle English and French, plus a small number of manuscripts written in Arabic.
 There are also some early modern European manuscripts.
+A new catalogue of the collection was recently published: A Descriptive Catalogue of the Medieval Manuscripts of Pembroke College, Cambridge by Rod Thomson (D.S.
+Brewer, 2022).

 From 2021, these have been joined by Pembroke College Library's collection of 989 manuscript fragments: these are mostly fragments of European medieval manuscripts removed from either Pembroke's manuscripts themselves or Pembroke's collection of early printed books, as well as the remains of a few bindings.
 These are now housed in a series of boxes and folders, bearing the classmark Pembroke MSS 312-330.

-Readers are permitted to photograph Pembroke's medieval manuscripts in the Special Collections Reading Room for their own personal use and on the same terms as those that apply to the University Library's manuscripts.
+Pembroke's manuscripts and fragments can be consulted in the Special Collections Reading Room, subject to the usual procedures for the reading of manuscripts.
+Readers are permitted to photograph Pembroke's medieval manuscripts for their own personal use and on the same terms as those that apply to the University Library's manuscripts.
 Please ask the Reading Room staff for further guidance.

 A number of Pembroke's medieval and early modern manuscripts have recently been digitised in full.
-The images, together with detailed descriptions, are now available to view on the Cambridge Digital Library
+The images, together with detailed descriptions, are now available to view on the Cambridge Digital Library.

-Peterhouse
+Peterhouse Medieval Manuscripts

 The medieval manuscripts of Peterhouse were described by M.R.
 James in A Descriptive Catalogue of the Manuscripts in the Library of Peterhouse (Cambridge, 1899).
 A new catalogue was recently published: A Descriptive Catalogue of the Manuscripts in the Library of Peterhouse, Cambridge by Rod Thomson (Woodbridge, 2016).

 All but a handful of Peterhouse's medieval manuscripts are on deposit in the University Library.
-They are consulted in the Special Collections Reading Room, subject to the usual procedures for the reading of manuscripts.
-To make arrangements to examine them, please use the Book A Visit webform.
+A new catalogue was recently published: A Descriptive Catalogue of the Manuscripts in the Library of Peterhouse, Cambridge by Rod Thomson (Woodbridge, 2016).
+The Peterhouse manuscripts are consulted in the Special Collections Reading Room, subject to the usual procedures for the reading of manuscripts.
+Photography of any kind is restricted.
+For further information, please contact mss@lib.cam.ac.uk.

 A number of Peterhouse's medieval and early modern manuscripts have recently been digitised in full.
 The images, together with detailed descriptions, are now available to view on the Cambridge Digital Library.